The Corporate Immigration Review: Canada

 The year in review

-The covid-19 pandemic has drastically overhauled Canadian immigration policy, which has changed dramatically.
-Regular immigration provisions are not being followed during these pandemic times, and we expect many of the 'temporary' provisions have been discontinued, we expect that others that have been introduced in response to covid-19 will continue for at least the next year as Canada works toward mass vaccination.
+The covid-19 pandemic has continued to drastically effect Canadian immigration policy, which has changed dramatically.
+Many regular immigration provisions are not being followed during these pandemic times, and while some of the 'temporary' provisions have been discontinued, we expect that others that have been introduced in response to covid-19 will continue for at least the next year

 i Covid-19 travel restrictions

-The effect on work permit applicants for foreign nationals travelling from outside the United States has been significant.
-Per the applicable order in council, visa-exempt foreign nationals are not permitted to apply for a work permit at the port of entry as they normally could.
-Rather, they must apply for a work permit through the applicable visa office overseas, and only with the work permit approval notice in hand will they be permitted to board a flight and travel to Canada.
+These changes, allowing fully vaccinated foreign nationals from outside the United States to travel to Canada has enabled visa-exempt individuals to once again apply for a work permit at the port of entry as they normally could prior to the pandemic.
+They no longer have to make application through the applicable visa office overseas.
 In the early months of the pandemic, processing was at a near standstill as many visa offices closed or drastically reduced their staff.
 While processing through many overseas offices has improved, many are still operating at reduced levels and are accordingly prioritising applications that they consider to constitute essential work.
-The prioritisation of applications is riddled with discretion, and the uncertain and prolonged processing times have significantly impacted employers who could previously rely on quick and efficient port of entry processing.
+The prioritisation of applications is riddled with discretion, and the uncertain and prolonged processing times have significantly impacted employers who wish to employ individuals who require visas to enter.

-While foreign nationals travelling from the United States face fewer restrictions and can seek business visitor entry at the port of entry for non-discretionary purposes, the quarantine requirements are a significant impediment and deterrent for those who are performing what could be considered essential activities and are unvaccinated.
+While foreign nationals travelling from the United States face fewer restrictions and can seek business visitor entry at a land port of entry, the quarantine requirements are a significant impediment and deterrent for those who are performing what could be considered essential activities and are unvaccinated.

 ii Covid-19 quarantine requirements

 In March 2020, Canada introduced mandatory quarantine requirements shortly after implementing the travel restrictions.
-In the normal course, all persons entering Canada (including Canadians) are required to self-isolate for 14 days upon entry to Canada.
+In the normal course, all persons who entered Canada (including Canadians) were required to self-isolate for 14 days upon entry to Canada.
 In late February 2021, in responding to the increasing spread of covid-19 variants of concern, Canada introduced mandatory government hotel quarantine stays for all persons entering Canada by air.
-Upon arrival in Canada, travellers take a covid-19 test, and then self-isolate at a government-approved hotel while waiting for the negative test result, which can take up to three days.
-Upon receipt of the negative test, travellers can then move to a suitable quarantine location where they spend the remainder of the 14 days in self-isolation.
+Upon arrival in Canada, travellers had to take a covid-19 test, and then self-isolate at a government-approved hotel while waiting for the negative test result, which could take up to three days.
+Upon receipt of the negative test, travellers could then move to a suitable quarantine location where they spent the remainder of the 14 days in self-isolation.
 These quarantine hotels proved to be problematic and ineffective and were phased out in the summer of 2021.

 iii Temporary residents in Canada

 Canada has been very generous regarding its treatment of those who are already in Canada in temporary status.
 For example, applicants who are on work permits may in certain circumstances apply for a new work permit for a new employer on an expedited basis.
 This was not the case previously.
-In addition, individuals who have fallen out of status have been given a lengthier amount of time to restore their status and an opportunity to obtain permission to work while the restoration is pending if they are applying for an employer-specific work permit.
 Further, in specific and unique circumstances visitors can change their status to worker.
 Again, this was not permissible previously.

 i Work permits